MadStats/reflections-on-presentations-AliceAlicia/README.md

 2.Nice comparisons are made in their presentation.

 What were aspects of the presentations for which you had concerns or questions:
-What is reported versus What is true behind
+What is reported versus What is true behind report?